 Butter is back has become the buzzword.

-In a new study published in the British Medical Journal.3978 in 2015 numerous studies involving over 300,000 people were pooled looking for associations between saturated and trans fats and a variety of diseases, and all cause of death.
+In a new study published in the British Medical Journal.3978 in 2015 numerous studies involving over 300,000 people were pooled looking for associations between saturated and a variety of diseases; and all-cause of death.
+In addition they looked at trans fats.

 And now the important part.
-Trans fats were associated with
+Trans fats are associated with

 Even more surprising was that trans fats